 While at times it might work in your favor not to involve your car insurance company after a crash, there are times when you should always file a claim:

-If you, passengers in your vehicle, anyone in the other party, or any pedestrians are injured in a crash, you need to file a claim — especially if there’s a chance you’ll be found at fault.
-Medical bills can add up, and not filing a claim can leave you open to litigation.
-If you wait to get sued before contacting your insurance company, your claims representative could deny the claim altogether.
+If you, passengers in your vehicle, anyone in another vehicle, or any pedestrians are injured in a crash, you need to file a claim — especially if there’s a chance you’ll be found at fault.
+Medical expenses can add up, and failing to file a claim can leave you open to litigation.
+If you wait to get sued before contacting your insurance company to file a claim, your claims representative could deny the claim altogether.

 If you’re involved in a crash that results in property damage or injury, and the fault is in dispute, you’ll need to file a claim so that your insurance provider can represent you.
 Insurance companies deal with insurance companies, and yours will need to work with the other party's insurer to assign responsibility and arrange payouts.

 3. If your vehicle is deemed a significant or total loss